System Design Space

 Bad design rarely arrives as one dramatic disaster.
 It usually feels like constant fatigue: it is hard to see where code should change, interfaces feel heavier than they should, and a small task pulls in too much context.
 This chapter is about fighting that kind of complexity before it becomes normal.

-The strongest practical lens here is complexity management itself: deep modules, information hiding, red flags, and reduced cognitive load.
+The strongest practical lens here is complexity management itself: compact interfaces, hidden implementation detail, early warning signs of design decay, and lower mental overhead.
 That helps teams shape interfaces and boundaries so the system stays easier to understand and evolve.

 The chapter is especially useful for discussing internal design quality.
 It gives you clear language for module boundaries, interface shape, and the difference between hiding complexity and merely spreading it across the codebase.